Cherie and Kirsten met at work. Over Friday night drinks, they bonded over their shared love of chicken nuggets and the Pitch Perfect soundtrack.

 There was already an expiration date on their relationship, as three months in, Kirsten was moving to London for work.
-They said goodbye and “broke up” but then proceeded to call and message each other every day before finally admitting they were in a long-distance, committed relationship.
-Cherie tried to get a transfer to London, but instead landed in New York, and Kirsten eventually arrived in the big apple too.
-After eighteen months apart they were finally living in the same city.
+They said goodbye and “broke up” but then proceeded to call and message each other every day.
+Finally admitting they were in a long-distance, committed relationship.
+Cherie tried to transfer to London but instead landed in New York, and Kirsten eventually arrived in the big apple.
+After eighteen months apart, they were finally living in the same city.

-Their first home together was the tiniest little apartment in Soho, but having lived in that space, they realized that they can live anywhere as long as they are together.
-It was in New York, just before moving home to Sydney that Kirsten surprised Cherie by proposing in Central Park.
-She had planned a picnic and made sure they had gone to get their nails done before presenting Cherie with a personalized book with all their quirky sayings, and a ring she had very nervously picked out.
+Their first home together was the tiniest little apartment in Soho.
+Having lived in that space, they realized that they could live anywhere as long as they are together.
+In New York, just before moving home to Sydney, Kirsten surprised Cherie by proposing in Central Park.
+She had planned a picnic and made sure they had gone to get their nails done before presenting Cherie with a personalized book with all their quirky sayings and a ring she had very nervously picked out.

 Cherie burst into tears and managed to say ‘yes’ between ugly crying.

 Cherie then planned a proposal back to Kirsten in front of the Opera house in Sydney.
 She had arranged for an engagement ring sourced from the same jeweler in New York.

 They started looking for venues and were ecstatic when the Australian public voted ‘yes’.
 Confirming that they could get married in their beloved country.
 Five days before their fifth anniversary, their wedding took place at Seclusions in the Blue Mountains.
 An Instagram-worthy venue that had a ceremony space overlooking the mountain range.
 With a drinks caravan on-site, a pavilion for dinner, a barn for dancing, and plenty of decorations and props from previous weddings.
 It was perfect for the lawyer and the accountant.
 They had no skills for any DIY projects.